 “When we buy local, sustainable and organic, we pay more, but we buy clean air, clean water, wildlife habitat, open space, no hormones, human handling of animals, and no GMO”.
 Annie, Western Sustainability Exchange

 We are very excited that as of July 2013 our rooms have brand new locally handcrafted furniture from Montana Woodworks, located in the far northwestern corner of Montana.
 This environmentally friendly company uses dead, standing trees harvested without heavy equipment.

-Thank you for staying with us and supporting our mission,
+Thank you for staying with us, and supporting our mission and philosophy,

 Greg & Sabina – Your Innkeepers